jrbaudin/slack-searcher/README.md

 # Slack Searcher

+This is just a super simple example to solve a specific problem.

-Add a `.env` file with the following keys:
+Add a `.env` file with the following keys (modify values to match your use case):

 ```sh
 SLACK_TOKEN=replace_with_your_slack_token